Skip to main content

 2-pack listing typical on Amazon

-Reviewed.com flagged Wyze's "surprising reliability for the price" 2 review cycles ago, and the rating has held.
-The 1100-lumen output looks identical on paper to LIFX, but RTINGS' color-accuracy testing puts the actual saturation noticeably below LIFX and Hue — the reds skew slightly orange, the blues slightly cyan.
+PCMag rates the Wyze Bulb Color one of the best-value smart bulbs available, offering full color at a rock-bottom price.
+It's bright for the money, but the actual saturation lands noticeably below Hue — the reds skew slightly orange, the blues slightly cyan.
 That trade-off is fine if you're using the bulb for ambient lighting or accent work, and noticeably wrong if you're trying to match a specific color in a video setup.
-TechRadar's case for Wyze is the same one Reviewed makes: if you already live in the Wyze camera ecosystem, having one more device in the same app saves real friction.
-If you don't, the WiZ at the same price tier delivers HomeKit and a bigger ecosystem, and the Kasa achieves local control for slightly less.
-Wyze earns its place at the bottom of this list across an 11-year ownership horizon — cheapest entry, narrowest fit.
+The real case for Wyze is ecosystem: if you already live in the Wyze camera world, having one more device in the same app saves real friction.
+If you don't, the WiZ delivers a bigger ecosystem for less, and the Kasa delivers a cleaner app and TP-Link's cloud uptime for slightly less too.
+Wyze earns its place at the bottom of this list across an 11-year ownership horizon — narrowest fit, deepest only inside Wyze.

 What We Love